hantsy/spring7-sandbox/docs/modularization.md

 }
 ```

-Create a test class to verify the functionalities, and use `MockRestServiceServer` to mock the server to provide RESTful APIs.
+Create a test class to verify functionality, and use `MockRestServiceServer` to mock the server and provide RESTful APIs.

 ```java
 @RestClientTest